London Eye

 About the London Eye

-Attraction Name: London Eye, Location: London, England, Latitude: 51.5033° N and Longitude: 0.1195° W
+Latitude: 51.5033° N and Longitude: 0.1195° W

-The London Eye, opened in 2000, is one of London’s most famous and recognisable landmarks.
+The London Eye, opened in 2000, is one of London’s most famous and recognizable landmarks.
 Standing 135 metres tall on the South Bank of the River Thames, it offers breathtaking panoramic views of the city’s skyline.
 Each glass capsule provides a 30-minute rotation with stunning sights of London’s most iconic attractions.
 Known as the world’s tallest cantilevered observation wheel, the London Eye is a must-visit for first-time visitors, couples, families, and photography lovers.

-General Travel Guide: Visiting the London Eye
+Complete Travel Guide: Visiting the London Eye

 - 30-minute London Eye rotation